Center for Christianity

 Courses and Reading Groups

-CCS offers both for-credit and extracurricular courses on a wide range of topics, like “Science and Faith,” “Can the New Testament Be Trusted?” and “Beauty, Suffering, and the Cross.”
+CCS offers both for-credit and extracurricular seminars, master classes, and reading groups on a wide range of topics, like “Science and Faith,” “Can the New Testament Be Trusted?” and “Beauty, Suffering, and the Cross.”
 We partner with Duke faculty to offer half-credit house courses and full-credit departmental courses.
-We also offer extracurricular short courses and reading groups.
+We also offer extracurricular seminars, master classes, and reading groups.

 Weekly Wednesday Meals